They didn't name it the Sony Walkman for nothing. Many of us enjoy the distraction of listening to music players or radio while walking.

 Music has deep effects on the human mood.
 It can soothe, it can excite, it can depress, it can energize.
 Choose your walking music to enhance the mood you want to carry with you for the rest of the day.
 Careful, though, you may appear silly singing along to your headphones as you jaunt along your route - but not as silly as laughing out loud at the talk jock or deejay.

 Music Made for WalkingMusic specifically for walking can be found.
 Some includes tips for good walking form.
 Others set a beat to match your pace - beginner, intermediate, advanced.
 Specific pacing tapes for walkers and runners can be found on the web.

 Walking Audio PlayersSelecting the right-sized audio player and comfortable earphones are essential.
 Try a variety of combinations - tiny earphones, lightweight headphones, larger headphones.
-Try a variety of methods to secure the radio/tape/MP3 player - a special tune belt, carrying in a breast pocket, attached to your waist pack belt, etc. Consider the climate and whether you will need a waterproof player or waterproof sleeve for your audio player/cell phone.
+Try a variety of methods to secure the your audio device - a special tune belt, carrying in a breast pocket, attached to your waist pack belt, etc. Consider the climate and whether you will need a waterproof player or waterproof sleeve for your audio player/cell phone.

 Audio Players for Walkers

 Are headphones a safety hazard?
 Public safety folks can always point out people hit by trains while wearing headphones.
 The common-sensical folks point out that unless you have the volume cranked to a deafening level you should be able to hear the outside environment, and walkers with good form should be walking with chin up and eyes able to spot potential hazards and threats.
 The sillier folks cautioned against listening to loud flute music while walking in the park lest you end up parading in front of a column of rodents ala the Pied Piper.